Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • Acute and chronic inflammatory diseases of the nose and throat

-these include: acute and chronic rhinitis bacterial, viral or allergic nature, deviated septum, chronic congestion nose, polyps and tumors in the nasal passages, adenoids.
+these include: acute and chronic rhinitis bacterial, viral or allergic nature, deviated nasal septum, chronic congestion nose, polyps and tumors in the nasal passages, adenoids.

 Inflammation of nearby formations can also lead to sphenoiditis: